smittytone/HighlighterSwift/README.md

 highlighter.setTheme("atom-one-light")
 ```

-You can apply your chosen font — the default is 14pt Courier — at this time too:
+You can apply your chosen font at this time too rather than fall back on the default, 14pt Courier:

 ```swift
 highlighter.setTheme("atom-one-light", withFont: "Menlo-Regular", ofSize: 16.0)
 ```

-You can set or change your preferred font later by using *setCodeFont()*, which takes an NSFont or UIFont instance configured for the font and text size you want and is called on the Highlighter instance’s *theme* property:
+You can set or change your preferred font later by using *setCodeFont()*, which takes an NSFont or UIFont instance configured for the font and text size you want, and is called on the Highlighter instance’s *theme* property:

 ```swift
 let font: NSFont = NSFont.init(name: "Menlo-Regular", size: 12.0)!
 highlighter.theme.setCodeFont(font)
 ```

-Finally, get an optional NSAttributedString containing the formatted code using the instance’s *highlight()* method:
+Finally, get an optional NSAttributedString containing the formatted code:

 ```swift
 if let displayString: NSAttributedString = highlighter.highlight(codeString, as: "swift") {